marc-x-andre/marc-x-andre/README.md

 💻 I'm Marc-Andre, a tech lead, project coordinator, full-stack developer, with experience in React, Python, and AWS.

-👔 Working with Micro Service and [Micro Front End](https://micro-frontends.org/) in React, NodeJs & ElasticSearch
+👔 Working with Micro Service and [Micro Front End](https://micro-frontends.org/) with React, NodeJs, AWS & ElasticSearch

 🌱 Currently learning about project management